James Baldwin: Birth and family

 Baldwin was born as James Arthur Jones to Emma Berdis Jones on August 2, 1924, at Harlem Hospital in New York City.
-Baldwin was born out of wedlock.
-Jones never revealed to Baldwin who his biological father was.
-According to Anna Malaika Tubbs in her account of the mothers of prominent civil rights figures, some rumors stated that James Baldwin's father suffered from drug addiction or that he died, but that in any case, Jones undertook to care for her son as a single mother.
-A native of Deal Island, Maryland, where she was born in 1903, Emma Jones was one of the many who fled racial segregation in the South during the Great Migration.
-She arrived in Harlem at 19 years old.
+Born on Deal Island, Maryland, in 1903, Emma Jones was one of many who fled racial segregation and discrimination in the South during the Great Migration.
+She arrived in Harlem, New York, when she was 19 years old.
+Baldwin was born out of wedlock there.
+Jones never revealed to him who his biological father was.

-In 1927, Jones married David Baldwin, a laborer and Baptist preacher.
+Jones originally undertook to care for her son as a single mother.
+However, in 1927, Jones married David Baldwin, a laborer and Baptist preacher.
 David Baldwin was born in Bunkie, Louisiana, and preached in New Orleans, but left the South for Harlem in 1919.
-How David and Emma met is uncertain, but in James Baldwin's semi-autobiographical Go Tell It on the Mountain, the characters based on the two are introduced by the man's sister, who is a friend of the woman.
-Emma Baldwin would bear eight children with her husband—George, Barbara, Wilmer, David Jr. (named for James's father and deceased half-brother), Gloria, Ruth, Elizabeth, and Paula—and raise them with her eldest James, who took his stepfather's last name.
+How David and Emma met is uncertain, but in James Baldwin's semi-autobiographical Go Tell It on the Mountain, the characters based on the two are introduced by the man's sister.
+Emma Baldwin and David Baldwin had eight children in sixteen years—George, Barbara, Wilmer, David Jr. (named for James's stepfather and deceased half-brother), Gloria, Ruth, Elizabeth, and Paula.
+James took his stepfather's last name.
 James rarely wrote or spoke of his mother.
-When he did, he made clear that he admired and loved her, often through reference to her loving smile.
-Baldwin moved several times in his early life but always to different addresses in Harlem.
-Harlem was still a mixed-race area of the city in the incipient days of the Great Migration; tenements and penury featured equally throughout the urban landscape.
+When he did, he made it clear that he admired and loved her, often through reference to her loving smile.
+James moved several times while young but always within Harlem.
+At the time, Harlem was still a mixed-race area of the city in the incipient days of the Great Migration.

-David Baldwin was many years Emma's senior; he may have been born before Emancipation in 1863, although James did not know exactly how old his stepfather was.
-David's mother, Barbara, was born enslaved and lived with the Baldwins in New York before her death when James was seven.
-David also had a light-skinned half-brother that his mother's erstwhile enslaver had fathered on her, and a sister named Barbara, whom James and others in the family called "Taunty".
-David's father and James's paternal grandfather had also been born enslaved.
-David had been married earlier, begetting a daughter, who was as old as Emma when the two were wed, and at least two sons―David, who would die in jail, and Sam, who was eight years James's senior, lived with the Baldwins in New York for a time, and once saved James from drowning.
+James Baldwin did not know exactly how old his stepfather was, but it is clear that he was much older than Emma; indeed, he may have been born before the Emancipation in 1863.
+David's mother, Barbara, was born enslaved and lived with the Baldwins in New York before her death when James was seven years old.
+David also had a light-skinned half-brother fathered by his mother's white enslaver and a sister named Barbara, whom James and others in the family called "Taunty".
+David's father was born a slave.
+David had been married earlier and had a daughter, who was as old as Emma and at least two sons―David, who died while in jail, and Sam, who was eight years James's senior.
+Sam lived with the Baldwins for a time and once saved James from drowning.